sdcondon/FlUnit/README.md

 ### Beyond Getting Started

-For more guidance, please see the [Extended Usage Guidance document](docs/extended-usage-guidance.md).
+For more guidance, please see the [User Guide](docs/user-guide/README.md).

 ### Notable Strengths & Weaknesses